Julianne Dalcanton

 Julianne Dalcanton (born 1968) is an American astronomer, professor of astronomy, researcher and comet discoverer.
 Since September 2021 she is the director of the Simons Foundation Center for Computational Astrophysics.

 Career

-Julianne Dalcanton joined the Simons Foundation in September 2021 as Director of the Flatiron Institute’s Center for Computational Astrophysics (CCA) in NYC.
+Julianne Dalcanton joined the Simons Foundation in September 2021 as Director of the Flatiron Institute's Center for Computational Astrophysics (CCA) in New York City.
 Prior to this she was Professor of Astronomy, University of Washington, Chair of the Astronomy Department, and researcher for Sloan Digital Sky Survey.
 Her main work is on the area of galaxy formation and evolution.
 She led the ACS Nearby Galaxy Survey Treasury (ANGST) and is leading the Panchromatic Hubble Andromeda Treasury (PHAT) programs on the Hubble Space Telescope.
 She became known worldwide by her discovery of the comet C/1999 F2 Dalcanton.
 She is also a contributor to the physics blog Cosmic Variance.